cjnaz/cjnfuncs/core.md

 Skip to [API documentation](#links)

-The core module provides a foundation for writing tool scripts, such as configuring the base logger and establishing standardized paths for configuration, logging, working files, etc.
+The core module provides a foundation for writing tool scripts, such as configuring the root logger and establishing standardized paths for configuration, logging, working files, etc.

 <br>